-B.E.S.T.-4-Bristol plans to use a comprehensive approach to achieve its goals.
+BEST plans to use a comprehensive approach to achieve its goals.
 In order to make an impactful and lasting difference, the entire community–parents, teachers, youth, police, health care providers, faith communities, business and civic leaders and others–have to be involved and working together.
 Once this is accomplished, specific prevention initiatives and programs can then be planned.

-President & CEO of the Central CT Chambers of CommerceVisit Website
+Vice President of the Central Connecticut Chambers of Commerce

-Bristol Central High School Student
+Bristol Eastern High School Student

-Pastor Todd Williams
+Pastor Todd Williams (Co-Chair)

 Bridge Community ChurchVisit Website

-Scholarship & Program Officer, Main Street Community FoundationVisit Website
+Scholarship & Program Officer at Main Street Community Foundation

-Meet B.E.S.T.-4-Bristol Co-Chair, Samantha Rajotte.
+Meet BEST Co-Chair, Samantha Rajotte.
 Samantha is the Scholarship & Program Officer at Main Street Community Foundation, which enhances the quality of life for both present and future generations in the communities of Bristol, Burlington, Plainville, Plymouth, Southington and Wolcott.
 Samantha assists with Foundation grant-making, specifically the Foundation’s scholarship program, as well as communications efforts.
-She joined B.E.S.T-4-Bristol as a Sector Representative in 2017 and was nominated to Co-Chair in 2019.
+She joined BEST as a Sector Representative in 2017 and was nominated to Co-Chair in 2019.
 Sam has contributed her time on the Coalition’s Media Sub Committee and Event Planning Sub Committee.
 This year, Sam formed the By Laws Committee, ensuring the Coalition has a set of guiding set of principals and values.
 Sam’s passion for youth substance use prevention is contagious.
 Her role on the Coalition is vital as she leads the community in the uphill battle of prevention.
-She is a respected contributor to the City of Bristol Drug Free Communities Coalition, B.E.S.T.-4-Bristol.
+She is a respected contributor to the City of Bristol Drug Free Communities Coalition, BEST.